November 02, 2021 / Educational

 Crimps & Covers Used in Beading

-Keep your beading components in place by using crimps.
+Keep your beading components in place by using crimp beads.
 Crimps are essential when using stringing wire, but which do you prefer?
 Rounds or tubes?
 If you’re unsure, check out the differences in the crimps below.
 Unlike crimps which are essential, crimp covers are not.
 We’ve added them for those beaders out there who would like a more professional look to their jewelry designs.

 Crimp & Crimp Cover on a bracelet